Roger-505/doom_nexys/README.md

     ```bash
     sudo make docker-build
     ```
+4. Take your Nexys-A7 board and follow the next steps.
+    - Change the MODE jumper to JTAG
+    - Connect to a monitor using a VGA cable.
-4. Change the MODE jumper on the Nexys-A7 board to JTAG, and connect it to the host computer using a microUSB cable.
+    - Connect to the host computer using a microUSB cable
+    - Caution: Changing the hardware configuration after the Docker container has started might prevent loading programs to the board.

 5. Start the Docker container.
 Issue the following command:
     ```bash
     sudo make docker-start